MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/queries-usage-reports.md

 Each report and table have a download option that allows you to download the background data for the report that you see on the screen in an Excel format.
 Where the displayed report is limited to the top five to ten rows, the downloaded report will have up to 2000 top records.

 Downloading a report will allow you to see reports from a broader range of time.
 The report is downloaded as an Excel spreadsheet based on the selected date filter.
-If you chose the past 7, 14, or 31 days, the spreadsheet would have an individual tab for each day.
+If you chose the past 28 days, the spreadsheet would have an individual tab for each day.
 The past 12 months download will have a tab for each month.

 ### Special note for the Most popular search items download report